peejaywk/MS3-CoinCollector/assets/documentation/testing.md

 1. Open browser and navigate to: http://coin-collector-ci-ms3.herokuapp.com/.
 2. Login to the website using a non admin account.
 3. From 'Your Coin Collection' page click the Remove button to remove a coin from the collection.
-4. Confirmm that the correct coin information is displayed in the modal window.
+4. Confirm that the correct coin information is displayed in the modal window.
 5. Confirm that clicking the Cancel button closes the modal without removing the coin from the collection.
 6. Click Remove again to open the modal window and click the Confirm button in the modal window to remove the coin from the collection.
-7. Confirm that the coin has been removed from the collection and that the flash message "Coin Deleted From Collection" is diaplayed at the top of the page.
+7. Confirm that the coin has been removed from the collection and that the flash message "Coin Deleted From Collection" is displayed at the top of the page.

 #### Test Notes
 Clicking the Remove button opened up a modal window displaying the correct information for the coin.
 Clicking Cancel closed the modal window without deleting